The Christkindelmarkt is back in Leeds this Christmas, with a mix of festive stalls, traditional entertainment and

 But it’s not all edible.
 They’ve got loads of present-worthy pieces for you to pick up, taking you from traditional wooden toys on one stall to jewellery on the next, with candles, ornaments and crystals along the way.

 Oodles of family activities

-This year, the German Market will be better for families than ever before.
-Head to the Alp Chalet every Saturday and Sunday, from Saturday 24th November to Saturday 22nd December 2018, for Santa’s Breakfast Experience.
+The German Market will be a great day out for the whole family.
+You can head to the Alp Chalet on weekend mornings for Santa’s Breakfast Experience.
 You’ll enjoy a tasty buffet with savoury treats like brotchen, bratwurst and scrambled eggs alongside doughnuts and cakes – but more importantly, you’ll have a chance to meet Santa and his elves.

 Eat, drink & be merry

 2019 will see the return of the Alp Chalet, a laid-back restaurant with a focus on good food and good times.
 They can squeeze about 200 people inside, as well as the band – and if you’re one of them, you’ll be treated to a restaurant-style experience with waitresses bringing you tasty treats like medallions of red deer and juicy crackling roast pork.
 Wash it all down with traditional German beers or try something a little bit different, like a hot caipirinha.

-The Alp Chalet will be joined at the Christmas market by Kuh Stall, an outdoors-indoors bar with a roaring fire where you can warm up with a glass of mulled wine or hot chocolate.
-Alternatively, head to the latest addition to the German Market – the Ski Hutte.
+The Alp Chalet will be joined at the Christmas Market by Kuh Stall, an outdoors-indoors bar with a roaring fire where you can warm up with a glass of mulled wine or hot chocolate.
+Alternatively, head to the Ski Hutte.
 It’s exactly what the name suggests, an apèes-ski inspired bar where you can enjoy a drink or two while they play 30 tunes on their Glockenspiel.